Skip to content

 • Follow-along Activity: Create a Page

-Here's the steps that we're going to follow: the first thing we're going to do is, in our account, go to the website pages dashboard and create a new website page or landing page.
-We're going to pick a theme from one of the prebuilt HubSpot themes and then select a template from that theme.
-Then we're going to customise the theme settings, specifically the colours and fonts, and we'll show you some more options in there too.
-We're going to work on how to rearrange the page layout using the Drag and Drop Page Editor, how to add content to the page and some styling, how to preview the page on mobile devices.
-We’ll then show you how you can grab the page preview link.
+Then, we'll customise the theme settings, specifically the colours and fonts, and we'll show you some more options in there, too.
+We'll work on how to rearrange the page layout using the Drag-and-Drop Page Editor, add content to the page and some styling, and preview the page on mobile devices.
+We’ll then show you how to grab the page preview link.

 1. Navigate to Marketing > Website.